Bob’s keynote presentations are usually 45-60 minutes, with these titles and descriptions:

 A Sustainability Business Ca$e That Your CFO Will Love

-CFOs are responsible for the financial wellbeing of their organizations.
+Chief Financial Officers (CFOs) are responsible for the financial wellbeing of their organizations.
 They probably acknowledge that environmental and social concerns deserve attention, but not at the expense of the current and long-term financial health of their companies or institutions.
-Surprisingly, many businesses are discovering that they can enhance their financial situation by performing better on their environmental and social goals.
-Based on Bob’s 2017 book, Sustainability ROI Workbook, this presentation shows how to frame the business case for sustainability initiatives in the CFO’s familiar ROI and cost-benefit analysis language.
-Bob uses business and leadership experience from his 34-year career at IBM Canada to help sustainability champions ensure that the direct and indirect measurable benefits of sustainability initiatives provide compelling justifications for taking action that is good for the company, as well as good for the environment and society.
+Surprisingly, many organizations are discovering that they can enhance their financial situation by performing better on their environmental and social goals.
+Based on Bob’s new free, open-source Sustainability ROI Workbook, this presentation shows how sustainability professionals can frame the business case for sustainability initiatives in the CFO’s familiar return on investment (ROI) and cost-benefit analysis language.
+Bob uses business and leadership experience from his 34-year career at IBM Canada to help sustainability champions ensure that the direct and indirect measurable benefits for any category of sustainability initiative provide compelling justifications for taking action.

 Leading the Change to a Sustainability Culture, from the Middle